1000oaks/1000oaks.github.io/thoughts/idea.md

 layout: home
 ---

+Dec 26, 2023

+- GNOME is made by monkeys.
+Xfce does NOT support Wayland.
+Qt is so ugly.

 Dec 24, 2023

 - Two days of the crazy trip could come to an end finally with bonus.
 Hope I can complete PA3 Pt.3 before the night class on next Monday.